Landammann

 Landammann (plural Landammänner), is the German title used by the chief magistrate in certain cantons of Switzerland and at times featured in the head of state's style at the confederal level.

+Landammann is also the official title of the mayor of Davos.

 Old Swiss Confederacy

 Landammann or Ammann was the elected judge and leader of the Landsgemeinde.

-The term existed in the high medieval period, and was continued in the Old Swiss Confederacy of the 14th to 18th centuries.
+The term existed in the high medieval period and was continued in the Old Swiss Confederacy of the 14th to 18th centuries.

 Napoleonic period

 While before and after other titles, generally expressing precedence, were used, the title of the Head of State of the Swiss Confederation has been: